Manouchehri/presage/bindings/c#/README.txt

 Visual Studio Express edition should work just fine.

-To build, simply open the presage_csharp.sln solution in Visual Studio IDE and build it.
+To build, simply open the presage.net.sln solution in Visual Studio IDE and build it.

 Alternatively, to rebuild on the command line in a Visual Studio
 shell:

-  devenv /Rebuild "Release|x86" presage_csharp.sln
+  devenv /Rebuild "Release|x86" presage.net.sln

 or:

-  devenv /Rebuild "Release|x64" presage_csharp.sln
+  devenv /Rebuild "Release|x64" presage.net.sln

 To rebuild in Debug mode:

-  devenv /Rebuild "Debug|x86" presage_csharp.sln
+  devenv /Rebuild "Debug|x86" presage.net.sln

 or:

-  devenv /Rebuild "Debug|x86" presage_csharp.sln
+  devenv /Rebuild "Debug|x86" presage.net.sln